 We were created in 1984.
 Monthly meetings and/or luncheons have been held ever since then, usually in Northern Virginia.
 The purpose of our hobby group has always been to collect, preserve, promote, and share/exchange ideas and materials from the Golden Age of Broadcasting.

 At present, we have a membership of approximately 125 - both local and national.
-All enjoy full privileges, including standing invitations to all Club activities; subscriptions to the Club's publications Radio Recall and Gather Round the Radio; access to media from the Club's rental libraries; and the right to vote for officers, the annual Cawelti Award for outstanding service, and all other matters affecting the structure and operations of the Club as set forth in its By-Laws.
+All enjoy full privileges, including standing invitations to all Club activities; subscriptions to the Club's publications Radio Recall and Gather Round the Radio; access to media from the Club's rental libraries; and the right to vote for officers, the annual Cawelti Award for outstanding service, and all other matters affecting the structure and operations of the Club as set forth in its By-Laws (available upon request.

 Over the years, the Club and its members, plus invited guests, have made presentations on OTR topics and performed re-enactments of classic radio programs.
 This very active program is a highlight of each month's meeting, and additional representative samples of presenters and topics covered can be gleaned by reviewing the contents of our Meetings and Video Links.